borismus/smus.com/content/posts/2022/semantic-similarity-note-taking/index.md

 relevant to your current writing, and if you use such a system for long enough, help you synthesize across your own thinking over many years.
 You might want to link to the semantically related note, or to merge with it entirely.
-Building on [a previous technique](/ai-note-garden-linker), I implemented this as an Obsidian plugin:
+Building on [a previous technique](/ai-note-garden-linker), I implemented this idea as an Obsidian plugin:

 <iframe width="560" height="360" src="https://www.youtube.com/embed/kZkDCjr8ZqU?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>